catalyzeio/policies/source/sections/20-approved_tools_policy.md

 ## 20.1 List of Approved Applications

+* **1Password**: Securely stores both personal as well as Cloudticity passwords and other sensitive information.
 * **AWS**: AWS provides resources and services used for hosting HIPAA compliant solutions.
 * **Chef**: Chef is used for automated configuration management and deployments.
 * **Cloudcheckr**: Cloudcheckr is used for AWS account management around improving security, cost, availability, and utilization.